How to Make Capicola at Home

 Step 7: Place the vacuum packed meat in your refrigerator for 7 days to cure.

-You can also seal the meat in a ziplock bag, but then you must massage and flip the meat every day while it is curing.
+You can also seal it in a ziplock bag, but then you must massage and flip the meat every day while it is curing.

-Step 8: After the 7 days of curing time at the refrigerator, remove the meat from the bag and rinse it thoroughly under cold running water.
-Use a paper towel to dry the surface of the meat.
+Step 8: After the 7 days of curing time at the refrigerator, remove the prepared pork neck from the bag and rinse it thoroughly under cold running water.
+Use a paper towel to dry the surface of it.

-Step 9: Place the cleaned meat on a board and rub thoroughly with paprika.
+Step 9: Place the cleaned prepared pork neck on a board and rub thoroughly with paprika.

 Then, place the meat on a rack and allow this to age for 5 to 6 weeks at a temperature of 57°F to 65°F, and humidity of 60-70%.